XiangZhang1997/SDHM2T/README.md

-# SAM2T——A Lightweight yet Effective Scale-Aware Micro to Macro Transition Network for Retinal Vessel Segmentation
+# SDHM^2T——A Scale Direction Heteroid Micro to Macro Transition Network for Retinal Vessel Segmentation
 ![](https://img.shields.io/badge/license-MIT-blue)
-The official implementation of SAM2T
+The official implementation of SDHM^2T

 ## Overview
-SAM2T is a project for vessel segmentation using deep learning techniques.
+SDHM^2T is a project for vessel segmentation using deep learning techniques.
 This repository contains scripts for training, testing, and evaluating models on the retinal datasets.

 ## Scripts